xproc/xproc.org/src/specifications.md

 Our first last call from August, 2024 revealed a number of small issues, so we have decided to publish a second last call.

-This last call will last for at least a month (until 18 April 2024), but most likelu until [MarkupUK 2025](https://markupuk.org/) after which time the final specifications will be published (unless additional last call periods are required).
+This last call will last for at least a month (until 18 April 2024), but most likely until [MarkupUK 2025](https://markupuk.org/) after which time the final specifications will be published (unless additional last call periods are required).